-Bike theft can cause considerable disruption to your daily life, especially if you’re one of the growing number of people who cycles to and from work, school, or university.
+Bike theft can cause considerable disruption to your daily life, especially if you’re one of the growing numbers of people who cycle to and from work, school, or university.
 With more people using bikes, working out how to prevent bike theft is important.

-The Crime Survey for England and Wales (CSEW) has collected data about bike theft since it was introduced in 1981.
-It’s a relatively small offence, accounting for approximately 5% of all crime covered by the survey, and the number of reported bike thefts has declined since 2012.
+The Crime Survey for England and Wales (CSEW) has collected data about bike theft since its introduction in 1981.
+It’s a relatively small offense, accounting for approximately 5% of all crimes covered by the survey, and the number of reported bike thefts has declined since 2012.

 However, that doesn’t mean you can forget about security.
-Many thieves are opportunists, and are more likely to take a bike if it’s easy to do so without getting caught.
-The cost of bikes has increased, too, giving people more incentive to try and sell them on.
+Many thieves are opportunists and are more likely to take a bike if it’s easy to do so without getting caught.
+The cost of bikes has increased, too, giving people more incentive to try and sell them.
 The more secure your bike, the less likely it is to be stolen.

-There are a number of things you can do to reduce the chance of bike theft before you’ve even gone for your first ride.
+You can do several things to reduce the chance of stealing your bike before you go for your first ride.

 Register your bike with a scheme